rui-yan/SSL-FL/data/README.md

 Here, [data_split.py](https://github.com/rui-yan/SSL-FL/blob/main/data/data_split.py) is used to simulate the IID and non-IID data partitions, and you can visualize the generated data partitions in [view_data_split.ipynb](https://github.com/rui-yan/SSL-FL/blob/main/data/view_data_split.ipynb).

-If you would like to train using your own custom datasets, please ensure that your data is organized according to the directory structure mentioned above.
-Additionally, you can modify the data augmentation strategies in [SSL-FL/code/util/datasets.py](https://github.com/rui-yan/SSL-FL/blob/main/code/util/datasets.py) and the data loader in [SSL-FL/code/util/data_utils.py](https://github.com/rui-yan/SSL-FL/blob/main/code/util/data_utils.py).
+**If you want to train the model using your own custom datasets, please ensure that your data is organized according to the directory structure mentioned above.** Alternatively, you may modify the data loader in [SSL-FL/code/util/data_utils.py](https://github.com/rui-yan/SSL-FL/blob/main/code/util/data_utils.py).
+You can also customize the data augmentation techniques used during training by modifying [SSL-FL/code/util/datasets.py](https://github.com/rui-yan/SSL-FL/blob/main/code/util/datasets.py).

+### Download data used in the paper from Google Drive
 Below are the download links for the Retina, COVID-FL, and Derm datasets.
 <table><tbody>
 <!-- START TABLE -->